Today, business is global. That’s why our Full-Time MBA program has worldwide reach.

 Services and Programs for International Students

 As one of the leading research institutions in the United States, UGA attracts undergraduate and graduate students from around the world.
 UGA Student Affairs, especially the Offices of International Student Life and Multicultural Services and Programs, provides many resources for students that support a diverse and challenging learning environment.
-The UGA Office of International Education will be your point of contact related to immigration and visa issues.
+The UGA Office of Global Engagement will be your point of contact related to immigration and visa issues.
 We work closely with them to help you transition to studying at the university and living in the U.S.

 Anh Nguyen, MBA ‘17